Joseph Brunton

 Joseph A. Brunton Jr. (June 26, 1902 – July 8, 1988) was a career professional for the Boy Scouts of America, and served the BSA National Council as the fourth Chief Scout Executive from 1960 to 1966.

 BSA career

-Joseph Brunton became a professional Scouter at an early age, and served in several local council positions, including council Scout executive.
+Joseph Brunton became a professional Scouter at an early age, and served in several local council positions, including that of council Scout executive.
 He became a member of the BSA National Council in 1952, and succeeded Ray O. Wyland as Director of Church Relations until 1957, when he was promoted to senior management.

 He was appointed by the BSA National Executive Board to become the next Chief Scout Executive in 1960.
 During his tenure, youth membership continued to expand in both Cub Scouting and Boy Scouting.
-Various changes were made to the Exploring program, including a stronger emphasis on career exploration and post specialty programs, in order to retain teenage youth members and attract additional teens to the program.
+Various changes were made to the Exploring program, including a stronger emphasis on career exploration and post-specialty programs, in order to retain teenage youth members and attract additional teens to the program.